Loading Events

 Buy Tickets

 Experience bassist and composer Noah Garabedian as he leads an electrifying ensemble performance that blends innovative compositions with global musical influences.
-An award-winning artist with rich international collaborations, Garabedian offers a transformative journey through through songwriting and modern jazz.
+An award-winning artist with rich international collaborations, Garabedian offers a transformative journey through songwriting and modern jazz.

 Experience bassist and composer Noah Garabedian as he steps into the spotlight for the first time as a lyricist, bringing his own band and compositions to life.
 Blending heartfelt songwriting with Americana folk influences, Garabedian leads an electrifying ensemble through a dynamic fusion of storytelling and improvisation.
+Joining Garabedian for this electrifying evening is celebrated Bay Area vocalist, Valerie Troutt.

 As a bandleader and composer, he has released two albums under his own name, as well as a collaborative album with the trio Ember.
 His latest quartet album, Consider The Stars Beneath Us (Outside In Music, 2022), showcases his deeply expressive and forward-thinking approach.
 In addition to his jazz projects, he serves as musical director for “Rhythm Is Life,” a dance production featuring acclaimed tap dancer Dormeshia.